• Home

 This is the beauty of independents: their owners and clerks are knowledgeable about books and have opinions.
 I owe much of the success of Towers of Gold to them.
 Thank you.

-June 15, 2015 at 9:24 pm
+1. mary on June 15, 2015 at 9:24 pm

 I saw a review of your book on JLTV.
 I love the history of California and ordered it from the library.
 I enjoyed the book so much.
 I ordered it and got copies for my sisters as well.
 They all loved reading it.
 What an amazing and far-sighted man Mr. Hellman was.
 You must be so proud to be an ancestor of his.
 Congratulations on a wonderful, well written book.